 Meeting Building Codes at an Accelerated Pace

 In addition to going through the permit process, modular buildings must also meet the appropriate commercial building codes and undergo the same building inspections.
-Just as with traditional construction, in the modular construction process architectural or factory drawings are approved for local and state codes.
+Just as with traditional construction, in the modular construction process architectural or factory drawings are approved for federal and state codes.
 The alternative construction methods used in modular building, however, allow for the subsequent inspection process to be much more streamlined.

 In traditional, on-site construction, as each step of the open-construction process is completed (foundation, framing, electric, plumbing, etc.), an inspector must visit the site to approve the work.

 During an off-site, modular construction project, specialized inspections are also completed at each step of the process, as the individual module moves down the assembly line.
 This unique quality control strategy allows for imperfections to be caught and corrected without affecting the other areas of the project, which saves time and keeps costs down.
 When the project is ready to be assembled on-site, each module will carry with it proof of compliance and additional inspection is not needed.

 If you have additional questions on the modular construction process, building permit, or building inspections, reach out to an experienced modular building consultant in your area.